13 Free TV Apps to Download Now

-Videos from many of PBS’s most popular series are available for streaming including “Curious George,” “Wild Kratts” and “Sesame Street.”
+Videos from many of PBS’s most popular series are available for streaming including “Curious George,” “Wild Kratts” and “Arthur.”
 The PBS Kids app is supported for Android phones and tablets, iOS phones and tablets, and the Amazon Kindle.

-Like Pluto, you can choose from an assortment of major network news channels like NBC News that are live streaming.
+Like Pluto, Xumo Play lets you choose from an assortment of major network news channels like CBS News that are live streaming.

 But it also includes more than 180 free channels, including themed ones in case you’re in the mood for action movies or comedies.

 Xumo is available on most smart TVs.
 It’s also available on Roku and for download on iOS and Android devices.
 Depending on your cable provider, you may be able to get it directly through your cable box, too.

 Many of the free TV apps offer “premium” channels — if you see that word, expect to pay for those services.